 At an election held within the District on May 6, 2017, voters within the District authorized a total of \$45,120,000 in aggregate principal amount of unlimited tax bonds for the purpose of acquiring and constructing water, wastewater, and drainage facilities.
-After issuance of the Bonds, the District will have \$42,745,000 aggregate principal amount of unlimited tax new money bonds for acquiring and constructing water, wastewater, and drainage facilities.
-Additionally, at an election held in the District on May 6, 2017, the voters within the District approved the issuance of \$2,410,000 aggregate principal amount of unlimited tax bonds for the acquisition, construction, and maintenance of roads, of which the District has previously issued \$2,200,000.
-See "FINANCIAL STATEMENT - Unlimited Tax Bonds Authorized but Unissued - Table 5."
-Voters within the District additionally approved the issuance of \$8,350,000 in aggregate principal amount of unlimited tax bonds for the acquisition and construction of parks and recreational facilities, and the issuance of unlimited tax refunding bonds in an amount not to exceed \$67,680,000, all of which remains authorized but unissued.
-The amount of unlimited tax bonds which may be issued is further limited by the Consent Agreement (as defined herein) to an amount of \$26,000,000 for all purposes, excluding refunding bonds, unless approved by the City.
+After issuance of the Bonds, the District will have \$39,460,000 aggregate principal amount of remaining authorized but unissued unlimited tax bonds for acquiring and constructing water, wastewater, and drainage facilities.
+Additionally, at the election held in the District on May 6, 2017, the voters within the District approved the issuance of \$2,410,000 aggregate principal amount of unlimited tax bonds for the acquisition, construction, and maintenance of road, of which \$210,000 remain authorized but unissued.
+Voters within the District additionally approved the issuance of \$8,350,000 in aggregate principal amount of unlimited tax bonds for the acquisition and construction of parks and recreational facilities, and the issuance of unlimited tax refunding bonds in an aggregate principal amount of \$67,680,000, all of which remains authorized but unissued.
+The District has reserved in the Bond Order the right to issue the remaining authorized but unissued bonds approved by the voters.
 See "FINANCIAL STATEMENT - Outstanding Bonds - Table 6" and "THE DISTRICT - Consent Agreement with the City of Georgetown."

 The District may issue bonds or other obligations necessary to provide those improvements and facilities for which the District was created, with the approval of the TCEQ, if applicable, and, in the case of bonds payable from taxes, the District's voters.
 Additional consent from the City may also be required to the extent the amount of bonds to be issued exceeds the amount authorized by the City.
+See "THE BONDS - Authority for Issuance" for details regarding authorized but unissued Bonds of the District.
 Neither Texas law nor the Bond Order imposes a limitation on the amount of additional bond which may be issued by the District.
+The principal amount of park bonds sold by the District is limited to 1% of the District's assessed valuation, however, if the District meets certain financial feasibility requirements under TCEQ rules, the outstanding principal amount of such bonds issued by the District may exceed an amount equal to 1% but not 3% of the value of the taxable property in the District.
+Before the District could issue park bonds payable from taxes, the following actions would be required: (a) approval of the bonds by the TCEQ; and (b) approval of the bonds by the Attorney General of Texas.
 Any additional bonds issued by the District may dilute the security for the Bonds.